Street Kings 2: Motor City: Plot

 While the police celebrate Sullivan's success, he still has doubts because he feels something was off.
 During an interview with Rogan's wife, she confesses that her husband was a part of an undercover cop group who was assigned to bring down the White Alliance, a white supremacist biker gang that works as a drug dealer in Detroit.
 She also said that Kingston, Fowler, and Quintana were undercover as well.
 Sullivan visits the prison where the gang leader is being held, and he told him that when they were arrested, their money that was worth two hundred million dollars mysteriously disappeared.
 And at a Sullivan and Kingston family gathering, Kingston's son indirectly mentioned a place that smells like garlic, similar to what Bones said.
 Sullivan goes to the barn house and discovered Bones' torn fabric cloth.
 Realizing that Sullivan's onto him, Kingston confesses that he murdered all of his partners because they refused to help his wife who was pregnant with their child with the money they robbed from the gang out of greed.
 He warns Sullivan to drop his investigation for the sake of their families.
 Faced with a dilemma, Sullivan consults his pregnant wife Leila, who encourages him to expose his partner's crimes.

-When Kingston gets called by Parker to have a word with Internal Affairs with Sullivan, he decides to kill him by planting a bomb in his car.
-But it killed Leila instead when she decided to use Sullivan's car.
+When Kingston gets called by Parker to have a word with Internal Affairs with Sullivan, he attempts to kill him by planting a bomb in his car, but it killed Leila instead when she decided to use Sullivan's car.
 Devastated, Sullivan goes to Kingston's house to kill him, but he was subdued by Kingston, who takes him to the barn to be killed.
 But Sullivan manages to escape and hides in the barn.
 After a long cat-and-mouse game, Sullivan subdued Kingston.
 Kingston begs for his life from Sullivan, telling him he didn't mean to kill his wife, and admits that Sullivan is better than he was.
-Sullivan was about to relent but decides to shoot him anyway.
-Sullivan is shown surrendering to the police as the credit ends.
+Sullivan was about to relent but decides to shoot him anyway and says, “No, I’m not.”
+Sullivan steps outside to the growing sound of police sirens as the movie ends.